 Of course, with a trick the garnered as much attention as the vanishing elephant, competitors rushed to create their own versions.
 Always one to aggressively protect his effects, Houdini took out ads in the trades warning competitors of his copyright.
 This appears to have worked as no other vanishing elephants appeared during Houdini's lifetime (that I'm aware).

-Houdini revived the elephant vanish in 1922 at the Times Square Theater in New York before screenings of his film The Man From Beyond.
+Houdini revived the elephant vanish in 1922 at the Times Square Theater in New York to perform after screenings of his film The Man From Beyond.
 Some say the trick was more effective in the smaller venue, in which Houdini alternated between two smaller elephants borrowed from the Ringling Circus.
 As little as we know of the Hippodrome vanish, we know even less about the Times Square version, which may or may not have employed the same method.

 How did he do it?